There are lots of techie terms when it comes to networks. So, to help you get your head around them, we've explained them in plain English.

 2G and 3G

-As 3G networks use the latest technology (3rd generation), you can use the internet quickly and easily where connection speeds allow.
+As 3G networks use the latest technology (3rd generation), you can use data quickly and easily where connection speeds allow.
 2G is slower (2nd generation), so it isn't as good for going online.
 But it's fine for calls and texts.

 3G+ and EDGE